 Styles and trends change frequently, which is part of what makes the fashion world so fascinating: its ability to reinvent itself, often by utilizing fabrics and materials in new and innovative ways.
-While many people may not associate plastics with fashion or couture, in reality they have been the source of many of the fabrics that designers have been using for a century.
+While many people may not associate plastics with fashion or couture, designers have been using plastic fabrics for a century.

-Scrunch it, pull it, wash it – without any wear and wrinkles.
-In the 1960s and 1970s, Polyester was the fabric of choice in a changing economy of speed, efficiency and convenience.
-The innovation of polyester led to many revolutionary uses, including, most notably, performance fleece outerwear and the swimsuits used by many of the world’s top athletes.
+Scrunch it, pull it, wash it—without any wear and wrinkles.
+In the 1960s and 1970s, polyester was the fabric of choice in a changing economy of speed, efficiency and convenience.
+The innovation of this plastic fabric led to many revolutionary uses, including, most notably, performance fleece outerwear and the swimsuits used by many of the world’s top athletes.
 In addition, polyester can be blended with other fibers such as cotton to create many stylish looks and even recycled beverage bottles can be used to make polyester and fleece, providing the desirable durability of permanent-press traits for modern fashion staples.
 Indeed, permanent press is also the result of chemistry.
 In the 1950s, Ruth Rogan Benerito, a researcher at the Cotton Chemical Reactions Laboratory, discovered certain chemicals could make cellulose fibers wrinkle-resistant.
 Other scientists fine-tuned her formula and soon, permanent-press fabrics were born.

 The use of the polyester dropped off in the late 80s and 90s, but it is experiencing resurgence due to the emergence of luxury fibers like polyester microfiber and various polyester blends, ensuring that versatile polyester has a long life in fashion for years to come.

-Organza is a thin, sheer style of fabric traditionally made from silk, but today many organzas are woven with plastic filament fibers such as polyester or nylon to enable them to be more durable and practical than silk.
+Organza is a thin, sheer style of fabric traditionally made from silk, but today many organzas are woven with plastic filament fibers such as polyester or nylon.
+These plastics enable fabrics to be more durable and practical than silk.
 Organza is a staple of formal dresses and other delicate wardrobe pieces.
 Organza has a fluid movement and graceful drape, valued in full skirts and evening gowns, and wraps using organza produce a decidedly sophisticated look.
 One of the primary applications of organza is in wedding dresses, helping make the big day all the more special.
 Between wedding attire and uptown evening fashions, organza’s future in the world of fashion is secure.

-Iconic Fashions Throughout History Made Possible By Plastics:
+Iconic Fashions Throughout History Made Possible By Plastic Fabrics